amino/amino/README.md

 // Create a sprocket service.
 var amino = require('amino');

-// "sprockets" will be our virtual host. amino.respond('sprockets', function(router, spec) {
+// "sprockets" will be our virtual host.
+We'll also tag it with
+// a version (2.1.0) for requests to filter by. amino.respond('sprockets@2.1.0', function(router, spec) {
   // router is a director router.
   // @see https://github.com/flatiron/director
   router.get('/:id', function(id) {